le717/Shutdown-Timer/README.md

 * **Automatic Mode**, discussed above, is activated by running `ShutdownTimer.exe -a` or `ShutdownTimer.exe --auto`.
 * Instead of shutting down the computer, you can **restart** it instead.
 Just pass `ShutdownTimer.exe -r` or `ShutdownTimer.exe --restart`.
-* The **force** command sends the force command to Windows, making the computer halt even if a process is preventing it from halting.
+* The **force** argument sends the force command to Windows, making the computer halt even if a process is preventing it from halting.
 Pass `ShutdownTimer.exe -f` or `ShutdownTimer.exe --force` to send the force command.